A Dipolar Chiral Spin Liquid on the Breathed Kagome Lattice: Experimental Considerations

+Ising interactions arise in dipolar XY tweezer arrays in two ways: (i) the natural van der Waals $1/r^6$ coupling and (ii) Floquet engineering.
+This expands the landscape of possible Hamiltonians one can consider by carefully designing the absolute length scale of the Kagome lattice, or periodically modulating the dipolar system.

-We begin by investigating the effect of an Ising coupling by taking a variety of cuts in the phase diagram with fixed $\beta$ or $\Delta$.
+We now investigate how this term affects the stability of the CSL by considering a variety of cuts in the phase diagram with fixed $\beta$ or $\Delta$.
 Due to the size of the associated phase space, we restrict our numerics to a fixed geometry (YC8-0) and a fixed interaction cutoff (R1).

 The resulting phase diagram [Fig.~\ref{fig:Heisenberg}] presents a few intriguing features.
-First, the CSL phase remains robust across a large area of parameter space, and remains surrounded by either the Kagome Spin Liquid state at small breathings or a translation symmetry breaking state at larger breathings.
-At the Heisenberg point $\Delta=1$, the CSL is further stabilized, with the system's critical breathing increasing from $\beta_{c}^{\text{XY}} = 2.1(2)$ to $\beta_{c}^{\text{Heis}} = 3.0(2)$.
-Experimentally, this suggests that the stability of the CSL is maintained and perhaps even improved when considering additional Ising van der Waals interactions (relevant in Rydberg tweezer arrays)~\cite{browaeys:2020}.
+First, the CSL phase remains robust across a large area of parameter space.
+At the Heisenberg point $\Delta=1$, the CSL is further stabilized, with the critical breathing increasing from $\beta_{c}^{\text{XY}} = 2.1(2)$ to $\beta_{c}^{\text{Heis}} = 3.0(2)$.
+Experimentally, this suggests that the stability of the CSL is maintained and perhaps even improved when considering additional Ising van der Waals interactions~\cite{browaeys:2020}.

 Second, the Kagome spin liquid \emph{also} appears to be quite robust.
 For all Ising couplings $\Delta$, we continue to observe signatures of the KSL at small breathings; spin-spin correlations remain homogeneous without exhibiting signatures of either long-range order or lattice symmetry breaking (translations or rotations).
 This observation connects to the expectation in the literature that the easy-axis limit $\Delta \gg 1$ is a Kagome Spin Liquid~\cite{he_kagome_2015}.
-Beyond $\Delta \gtrsim 5$, when we no longer observe the CSL state, the phase diagram exhibits a direct transition between the KSL and the translation symmetry broken state.
+Beyond $\Delta \gtrsim 5$, the phase diagram exhibits a direct transition between the KSL and the translation symmetry broken state.
 While an intriguing observation, some caveats are important.
 The KSL is believed to be a gapless critical theory and thus is very sensitive to finite size and interaction range effects.
 In particular, in finite width cylinders, we expect the underlying gapless mode to become gapped, which might stabilize the phase beyond what occurs in the true thermodynamic behavior.
 A conclusive understanding of this limit requires a more in-depth and careful study.